12 Advanced Prompt Engineering Techniques That Actually Work

 You've mastered the basics.
 You know to be specific, provide context, and use clear instructions.
 Your prompts get decent results.
 But you've hit a ceiling.
 Your AI responses are good, but not exceptional.

 Here's what separates basic users from prompt engineering experts: advanced techniques that fundamentally change how AI processes your requests.
-These aren't just better phrasings—they're strategic approaches that unlock capabilities most users never access.
+These aren't just better phrasings.
+They're strategic approaches that unlock capabilities most users never access.

 If you're ready to transform your AI interactions from useful to exceptional, let's dive into advanced prompt engineering.